marrus-sh/Kyrie/Specification/Model.md

 + If the name of the identifier is `"TAG:"`, then the value must be a String
-+ If the name of the identifier is `"FMT:"`, then the value must be a List containing two or more Strings, and no other values
++ If the name of the identifier is `"FMT:"`, then the value must be a List containing one or more Strings, and no other values
 + If the name of the identifier is `"CALL"` or `"GOTO"`, then the value must be a List containing one or more values, and the first value in this List must be a String which is a valid Identifier name